USFCA-CS490-Micron/cognition/README.md

 ```
 Please generate distilBERD fine-tuning training data for a model which responds in the following ways:

-"offline_question" if the query can be answered by a locally-run lightweight LLM such.
+"offline_question" if the query can be answered by a locally-run lightweight LLM such as llama3.
 "basic_question" if the query is similar to a google search and/or requires up-to-date information; these are queries best handled by Google Natural Language.
 "complex_question" if the query requires advanced linguistic analysis or reasoning; these are queries best handled by a model like GPT-4.
 "vision" if the query requires vision processing.